-An aircraft in flight has a specific initial velocity.
-To prevent the aircraft from accidentally entering no-fly zones (before unlocking) and warning zones, a buffer zone with a horizontal distance of 200-meter and a vertical distance of 50-meter is set beyond the boundaries of these zones in the geofencing system.
+A drone in flight has a specific initial velocity.
+To prevent the drone from accidentally entering no - fly zones (before unlocking), warning zones, or flying out of authorization zones and custom geofences, the Geofencing System sets up buffer zones outside the boundaries of no - fly zones and warning zones, as well as inside the boundaries of authorization zones and custom geofences.